 What makes a place most impressive is its unique history.
-No matter how beautiful a place is, it is nothing compared to one that is full of vibrant stories.
+No matter how beautiful a place is, it is nothing compared to full of vibrant stories.
 Bakersfield is one such city.
 This place is filled with landmarks that offer both beauty and history.

 Here are some of the historical sites you can visit during your free time!